rhythmcreative/wifi-diagnostics/README.md

 ---

 <div align="center">
-Made with ❤️ to make WiFi problems a thing of the past
+Made with ❤️ to make Linux community :)
 </div>